sce/flot/API.md

 }
 ```

-The parameters are the drawing context, x and y coordinates of the
+The parameters are *the drawing context*, *x and y coordinates* of the
-center of the point, a radius which corresponds to what the circle
+center of the point, *a radius* which corresponds to what the circle
-would have used and whether the call is to draw a shadow (due to
+would have used and whether the call is to *draw a shadow* (due to
 limited canvas support, shadows are currently faked through extra
 draws).
 It's good practice to ensure that the area covered by the
 symbol is the same as for the circle with the given radius, this
 ensures that all symbols have approximately the same visual weight.

-"shadowSize" is the default size of shadows in pixels.
-Set it to 0 to
+`shadowSize` is the default size of shadows in pixels.
+Set it to `0` to
 remove shadows.

-"highlightColor" is the default color of the translucent overlay used
+`highlightColor` is the default color of the translucent overlay used
 to highlight the series when the mouse hovers over it.

-The "colors" array specifies a default color theme to get colors for
+The `colors` array specifies a default color theme to get colors for
 the data series from.
 You can specify as many colors as you like, like
 this: